legend-zeratul/conky-dials/README.md

 The dials are written in Lua, rendered through Cairo - so first thing we need is Conky installed with both Lua/Cairo support:

 #### For Arch/EndeavourOS/Manjaro users ####
+- Uninstall any existing conky packages (if applicable)
 - Using your package manager (yay, pamac, pacman, etc), install 'lua 5.4.2-1' first
 - Install the 'conky-cairo' package (1.11.3-1 as of the time of this script)
 - Find/install the 'Inter' font (freely available online, package 'inter-font')